AllstaRawR/FILFY/README.md

 #### 1.2.X
 - [ ] Update all currently installed mods from 1.1.RC
+- [ ] Convert RACE records to S.L.U.R. to remove ~50 plugins
 - [ ] Integrate SkyPatcher for O.W.L. and for Books Covers Skyrim
-- [ ] Convert RACE records to S.L.U.R. to remove ~50 plugins
+- [ ] Integrate `Conflicts Check - Static`, `Conflicts Check - Dynamic`, & `SSEEdit Output` into Nexus Mods, removing as much as possible from the inlined Wabbajack files.
 - [ ] Switch to SFCO3 to remove ~100 plugins

 #### 1.3.X